 I remember sitting with a friend, watching him zip back and forth between ARGUS and Excel with the mouse sitting off to the side, and thinking that I wanted to model like that.
 And as I watched him, I learned a ton.
 Many of the techniques I use today I learned by watching him.

-As I’ve communicated with many of our readers over the past year and a half, I’ve been asked repeatedly to create more substantive how-to videos.
-And while this site is not meant to replace the more comprehensive real estate financial modeling courses that exist out there (we don’t have the time or energy to really teach this stuff!), I thought I’d build a quick multifamily model and record my screen as I go.
+As I’ve communicated with many of our readers over the years, I’ve been asked repeatedly to create more substantive how-to videos.
+And while this and other Watch Me Build videos on our site are not meant to replace the more comprehensive real estate financial modeling courses that we’ve created, this quick Watch Me Build a Multifamily Model video should get you started learning how to model acquisition opportunities.